-- B) The Associated Students Office of the Internal Vice President is empowered to assist the IVP in the execution of their duties. - C) The office shall be selected by the IVP, recommended by the President, and approved by 50% +1 of the Senate. - D) The Office of the Internal Vice President shall consist of: - 1) Deputy Chief of Staff - 2) Student Fee Advisory Commissioner - 3) Director of Accountability - 4) First Pro-Tempore - 5) Second Pro-Tempore - 6) External Chair of Committee on Committees - 7) SIDE Coordinator - 8) Programming Coordinator - 9) Gaucho Books Lead Officer - E) All members referred to above shall be required to attend the weekly staff meetings, as well as the quarterly retreats. - F) Chief of Staff is responsible for organizing and running the Internal Vice President's Office. - 1) Attend all meetings on the IVP's behalf when the IVP cannot attend. - 2) Be responsible for the general administrative and clerical functions of the IVP office. - 3) Shall be responsible for maintaining a binder with copies of all requisitions for the IVP office.
+- A) The Associated Students Office of the Internal Vice President is empowered to assist the IVP in the execution of their duties.

+- B) The office shall be selected by the IVP, recommended by the President, and approved by 50% +1 of the Senate.

+- C) The Office of the Internal Vice President shall consist of:

+- 1) Chief of Staff

+- 2) A.S.
+Project Coordinator

+- 3) Campus Project Coordinator

+- 4) Communications Director

+- 5) Student Fee Advisory Commissioner

+- 6) Director of Accountability

+- 7) First Pro-Tempore

+- 8) Second Pro-Tempore

+- 9) Chair of Committee on Committees

+- 10) Executive Vice-Chair of Committee on Committees

+- D) All members referred to above shall be required to attend the weekly staff meetings, as well as the quarterly retreats.

+- E) Chief of Staff is responsible for organizing and running the Internal Vice President's Office.

+- 1) Attend all meetings on the IVP's behalf when the IVP cannot attend.

+- 2) Assume or delegate the responsibilities of any vacant positions within the IVP Office staff until such position is filled.